-This tutorial is intended for experienced AutoCADusers and assumes you have some familiarity with LISP or AutoLISP.
+This tutorial assumes you have some familiarity with LISP or AutoLISP.
 It also assumes you understand basic Windows® file management tasks such as creating directories, copying files, and navigating through the file system on your hard disk or network.
+If you need a primer on using AutoCAD, please explore the User's Guide for more information.